This road trip from Manila to Leyte is the longest Hali and I have been on so far, starting from Buendia and ending in Kalanggaman Island.

 Palompon eco-tourism: (053) 338-2094/ 0917 3037 269/ 0917 3037 267

-Thanks to Kuya Brahma of The War Fish’s Lair and Ate Moon, both comprising #TEAM, for organizing this road trip south of Manila, dubbed the Holy Week Caravan.
+Thanks to Kuya Brahma of The War Fish’s Lair and Ate Moon, both comprising #TEAM, for organizing this road trip, dubbed the Holy Week Caravan.
 I am rarely pleased with tour organizers, which is why I don’t often drop names, but these two have prepared everything in advanced and brought along interesting travel stories to boot.

 We paid for the van rental and then chipped in as a group for island hopping costs, cottage rentals and so on.
 Foods were either shared by the group or bought individually.